TL;DR Summary

 Why It Works

-• Builds a large passive vocabulary
+• You build a large passive vocabulary

-• Dissuades interrupting one’s reading flow
+• You’re dissuaded from interrupting your reading flow

 Stephen Krashen, a leading figure in language acquisition, has long advocated for this method.
 His research shows that extensive reading leads to real vocabulary growth without deliberate effort.